Everything I Learned About Burgundy Wine

 In the morning when you palate is clean, before you have coffee, smoke or eat a meal.
-You mouth is ready to experience the full flavor of the wine, and you head is clear able to denote the essence and flavor of the wine.
+You mouth is ready to experience the full flavor of the wine, and your head is clear, so you are able to denote the essence and flavor of the wine.
 This was relayed to me on our way to the winery, when I decided a morning mint was in order and passed them around in the car.
 Pascal quickly stopped me, (I thought maybe he would hit the car brake) telling me how much that can wreck the experience we were about to have.
 No food, no coffee not before you taste the wines.

 Why do People Smell the Wine Cork?

 It is important to smell the wine cork so you know if the wine is good.
 After opening the wine bottle, turn the cork end that was in the bottle up and to your nose.
 You should smell wine or nothing.
-If the cork smells like cork, must or cellar the wine is bad as it was not sealed properly and exposed to the air.
+If the cork smells like cork, must, or like a cellar, the wine is bad as it was not sealed properly and has become exposed to the air.

 Learn How to Properly Taste Wine?

-The proper method for tasting wine isn’t to sip and swallow, Pascal says. when you are exposed to liquid, such as a shower, or swimming, or drinking, your brain tells your nose to stop breathing, and reroutes the breath to the mouth.
-This function can block you from tasting your wine fulling, as a part of tasting is smelling.
+Contrary to what we have heard, the proper method for tasting wine is not to sip and swallow.
+Pascal explains, when you are exposed to liquid, such as a shower, or swimming, or drinking, your brain tells your nose to stop breathing, and reroutes the breath to the mouth.
+This function can block you from tasting your wine fully, as a part of tasting is smelling.